dialogueone-dev/IT-documentation/Product_documentations/visma_time/Maintenance/troubleshooting.md

 If none of the above work, refer to [Visma's own guidelines](https://community.visma.com/t5/Vejledninger-i-Visma-Time/tkb-p/DK_EN_Visma-Time_Vejledninger) or contact [Visma's support](https://vismaenterpriseas.my.site.com) for additional help and assistance.

-### Employee Cannot Log In to Visma Time
+### Employee Cannot Log In to Intega Time

-There can be several reasons why an employee cannot log in to Visma Time using SSO.
+There can be several reasons why an employee cannot log in to Intega Time using SSO.
 The following steps can be taken to try and resolve the issue:

 1. Check if the [employee is correctly created](Product_documentations/visma_time/Employees/new_employees.md).
 2. Check if the employee's email is spelled correctly (right-click on the employee and select "Rediger" to correct this).